legekka/solar-control/README.md

 For example:
 - A `/v1/chat/completions` request will only route to llama.cpp or HuggingFace Causal instances
 - A `/v1/classify` request will only route to HuggingFace Classification instances
+- A `/v1/embeddings` request will only route to HuggingFace Embedding instances

 The gateway automatically discovers which endpoints each instance supports when the model registry is refreshed.